mehdimiah/mehdimiah/README.md

-- 👋 Hi, I’m @mehdimiah a Master of Biochemistry. invested into bioinformatics for my dissertation and research project
+- 👋 Hi, I’m @mehdimiah a Master of Biochemistry. investigated into bioinformatics for my dissertation and research project
+-   I fell in love with software and software development and now I self teach a couple hours a day.
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, I aspire to become a FullStack Developer.
-- 🌱 I’m currently learning via the ossu
+- 🌱 I’m currently learning via the ossu and udemy.
 - 📫 How to reach me via email, mehdimiah@hotmail.co.uk

 <!---